Top Mass Communication Courses in India 2026: Overview, Details, Syllabus, Specializations & More

 Know More

-Every year the number of applicants for mass communication courses in India remain high.
+Every year the number of applicants for mass communication courses in India remains high, thanks to the growing demand for mass communication graduates across industries, including journalism, media, OTT, advertising, and AVGC (Animation, VFX, Gaming, Comics).
 However, for the career edge, getting enrolled in the right course at the right college matters the most.

 • Duration: 3 years (6 semesters)